Saturday, November 5, 2011

 For the past eight or nine years every Sunday, so long as I’m in town, I give away food we cook up to whomever we can get to come up to the Colorado College campus and sample our fare.
 Often our guests are homeless or dirt poor, but we’re not so much stipulating low economic clout as a qualifier.
 We’ll feed anyone.
-Dick Celeste, the former governor of my home state, Ohio, and once ambassador to India, comes now and then.
+Dick Celeste, college president, former governor of my home state, Ohio, and once ambassador to India, comes now and then.
 He’s a friend, and I visit him at his home, during party season at CC.
 Arlo Guthrie came down to our basement kitchen once--I put him to work washing dishes.
 Many of the crowd I see every week are chronic though, plagued by demons I surmise to have been born in conditions similar to mine as a youth.
 I’ve occasionally contemplated the accusation of “enabling” bad behavior that people toss my way once in a while, but many of our regulars, some of whom I’ve known for twenty-five years, are simply never going to approach any sort of productivity.
-They are simply too extraordinarily damaged, and as the proverb goes, there, but for the grace of God, go I.
+They are too extraordinarily damaged, and as the proverb goes, there, but for the grace of God, go I.

 The Christian experience I mentioned earlier was a reflection, or maybe an extension, of spiritual drives I always apprehended.
-I pursued it heartily for a time, beginning my adult involvement with the sort of hands-on charity our Sunday kitchen represents in a Christian context.
+I pursued it heartily for a time, beginning my adult involvement with the sort of hands-on charity our Sunday college-drivenkitchen represents, in a Christian context.
 The Church always felt skewed to me though, and a couple years’ studying of the questions involved convinced me to adopt thinking anathema to most of my Christian friends.
 The exclusionary thinking shared by many church folk, in turn, began to seem anathema to me.